jimfinnis/jcf12/content/teaching/demonstrating/timesheet/index.md

 </div>

+* All timesheet claims must be confirmed and signed by the supervisor of the module you are demonstrating for **before** being submitted for processing **via email only** to [gsm@aber.ac.uk](mailto:gsm@aber.ac.uk) by the deadline above.
-* **Any timesheets received after the deadline will not be processed until the following month**
+* Any timesheets received after the deadline will not be processed until the following month
+* Payment will be processed so that you will be paid on the last working day of the month following the month you are submitting for.
 * Avoid accumulating hours as this will have implications on the amount of tax and National Insurance that you pay.
-* Forward your completed timesheet **via email only** to [gsm@aber.ac.uk](mailto:gsm@aber.ac.uk) by the deadline above, **with a copy to the supervisor** of the module you are demonstrating for.
-* Payment will be processed so that you will be paid on the last working day of the month following the month you are submitting for.

 If you have any questions about timesheets, contact Glenwen on [gsm@aber.ac.uk](mailto:gsm@aber.ac.uk).